What have we been doing recently?

 We will also be finding out about celebrations such as Diwali, creating some firework inspired art and later helping to decorate the nursery for Christmas.

 We also plan to support our community through fundraising events.

 How are we learning through play?

-We will have access to a wide variety of resources so that we can find out what we like to play with.
+We continue to have access to a wide variety of resources so that we can choose what we like to play with.

 What can you do at home?